designpatterns/designpatterns/factory/README.md

 ### Overview

-Deals creating objects in the system witout knowing/specifying their location in the system. so we let the factory decide how to create it and manage it.
+Deals with creating objects in the system without knowing/specifying their location in the system

+Let the factory decide on how to create objects and how to manage them

 ### Reasons to use

-- managing many objects in easier way by single factory that desiced for us.
+- you need an abstraction layer